-- A. Continue to emphasize the balance in transportation modes and the choice in travel modes for increased levels of mobility and accessibility throughout the Urban Area. - B. Emphasize the coordination of transit service within the Urbanized Area and the involvement of transit service planning in transportation decision making process. - C. Implement the vision of the TDM strategy for the development of a functional TDM program that will educate and promote the TDM strategies in the Lincoln area. - D. Implement Phase 1 of the Bike Share program. - E. Update the Transit Development Plan based upon the public input received during the 2040 LRTP Update.
+- A. Continue to emphasize the balance in transportation modes and the choice in travel modes for increased levels of mobility and accessibility throughout the Urban Area. - B. Emphasize the coordination of transit service within the Urbanized Area and the involvement of transit service planning in transportation decision making process. - C. Implement the vision of the TDM strategy for the development of a functional TDM program that will educate and promote the TDM strategies in the Lincoln area. - D. Implement Phase 1 of the Bike Share program. - E. Explore future bike-share planning opportunities. - F. Follow-up planning activities related to the Transit Development Plan Update.